MOUNTAINEER TRANSIT COMPANY

 2. Adopt Agenda

-It was moved by Martin and seconded by Stepner to adopt today’s agenda as presented.
+It was moved by Romack and seconded by Fountain to adopt today’s agenda as presented.
 Motion carried unanimously.

-It was moved by Pendleton and seconded by Fountain to approve the minutes of the February 8, 2023 Quarterly Board Meeting as presented.
-Motion carried unanimously.
+It was moved by Fountain and seconded by Stepner to approve the minutes of the September 27, 2023 Annual Meeting as presented.
+Motion carried with Romack abstaining.

 4. Public Comment

 There were no comments on items not on today’s agenda.